dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-shortcodes.fr.md

 `style` is a shortcode to insert custom style in your post.

-The `style` shortcode can use two parameters.
-The first is the custom style content and the second is the HTML tag around the content you want to change style, and whose default value is `p`.
+The `style` shortcode has two positional parameters.

+The **first** one is the custom style content.

+And the **second** one is the HTML tag around the content you want to change style, and whose default value is `p`.

-Example `style` Input:
+Example `style` input:

 ```markdown
 {{</* style "text-align: right" */>}}